panggi/vtweb/README.md

       render :layout => 'application'
     end

-After you get TOKEN_BROWSER and TOKEN_MERCHANT, post merchant_id, order_id and TOKEN_BROWSER to redirection url of vtweb.
-This code is also taken from https://github.com/veritrans/veritrans-rails-sample-cart :
+After you get TOKEN_BROWSER and TOKEN_MERCHANT, you have to send a http post request merchant_id, order_id and TOKEN_BROWSER to redirection url of vtweb.
+This code was also taken from https://github.com/veritrans/veritrans-rails-sample-cart :

     <h1 align="center">Confirm Purchase Items</h1>